 152 players entered the tournament, some half from overseas.
 Starting at lunchtime on New Year's eve, the timing of the event improved unpopular with some (especially the Scottish), but most played all eight games.
 Three posh carpeted rooms were used and the playing areas were comfortable if a cramped.
 Friendships were forged and renewed with our continental friends.
 Some good Go was played, stories swapped and four days of Go-playing passed quite quickly.

 This year, sponsorship was provided by computer firm Hoskyns.
 Our thanks go to them for making the event possible this year.
 Their representative presented prizes and certificates to the winners, who all had their photos taken.
-Also thanks to John Diamond, Toby Manning and Dave Ward for running the event.
+Also thanks to Jon Diamond, Toby Manning and Dave Ward for running the event.

 Winner was Terry Stacey (5 dan) with 8/8.
-Winning 500 and a large bottle of champagne, he kept the British honour as Macfadyen, Shepperson and Diamond failed to win more than five.
+Winning 500 pounds and a large bottle of champagne, he kept the British honour as Macfadyen, Shepperson and Diamond failed to win more than five.
 This must have been the pinnacle of Terry's second year as British Champion.
 His presence would be surely missed in years to come.

 Piers Shepperson won the 1988 Oxford, that was held on February 20th at Rhodes House as usual.
 Second was Alex Rix and other prize winners included: Dave Harper (1 kyu), Stuart Barthropp (2 kyu), Stuart Brown (2 kyu), Paul Margetts (5 kyu), Andy Jones (5 kyu), Simon Rudd, Andrew Witheridge, Joseph Beaton and Peter Stanton.
 The tournament was again well attended.
 Whether this is due to the attractions of Oxford's bookshops or the Go is open to debate, but it was another good tournament and worth attending.
 Organisation was by Eddie Shaw and the others of Oxford University Go Club.